vttred/.github/profile/README.md

 # Who is VTT RED

 Anthony Ronda

 [@anthonyronda](https://github.com/anthonyronda) - Anthony has been active in the Foundry VTT community from the beginning.
-His unique insights from volunteering as an /r/FoundryVTT subreddit moderator, and helping to run the League of Extraordinary Foundry VTT Developers, makes his wealth of experience and knowledge in VTTs unmatched in the professional content creation space.
+His unique insights from volunteering as /r/FoundryVTT subreddit moderator, and helping to run the League of Extraordinary Foundry VTT Developers, makes his wealth of experience and knowledge in VTTs unmatched in the professional content creation space.
+After taking over Old-School Essentials maintainenance for Foundry VTT, he personally reached out to the remnants of the community to reinvigorate their enthusiasm for the project.